-Among Gordon's publications was the biography of her father, Daniel M. Gordon: His Life (see Books about Queen's).
+After a long teaching career, during which she found the time to write a biography of her father, Daniel M. Gordon: His Life (see Books about Queen's).
+Miss Gordon retired in 1950.
+She died in 1968.